greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 ## <a id="check_function_bodies"></a>check\_function\_bodies

 When set to off, deactivates validation of the function body string during `CREATE FUNCTION`.
-Disabling validation is occasionally useful to avoid problems such as forward references when restoring function definitions from a dump.
+Deactivating validation is occasionally useful to avoid problems such as forward references when restoring function definitions from a dump.

 |Value Range|Default|Set Classifications|
 |-----------|-------|-------------------|